Pavloffff/Pavloffff/README.md

 ---

 ### About Me :
-Pythhon & Go backend developer, Kaspersky
+Python & Go backend developer, Kaspersky

 Bachelor of the Moscow Aviation Institute